sapiens/blog/_posts/2016-7-14-DDD-Aggregate-Decoded-2.md

 ---
 layout: post
-title: DDD For Dummies - The Aggregate and Aggregate Root Explained (Part 2)
+title: DDD Decoded - The Aggregate and Aggregate Root Explained (Part 2)
 category: Domain driven design
 ---

-[Part 1]() was about the theory, now let's see an actual modelling example.
+[Part 1](http://blog.sapiensworks.com/post/2016/07/14/DDD-Aggregate-Decoded-1) was about the theory, now let's see an actual modelling example.

 To keep things simple, let's say we're building a banking app and we've identified this desired functionality: "A client can transfer money from one account to another".
 Let's see... are we changing the business state here?
 Yes, we do and the result of this operation is that the client's accounts will have different values.
 So, we need update both accounts: `account1.Add(value)` and `account2.Substract(value)` and case closed.
 Right?